kavnz/kavnz.github.io/content/posts/story-behind-the-scenes/index.md

 hidemeta: false
 comments: false
 # description: "This is a very long description text"
-summary: "This is the story I submitted to the Great Kiwi Write Off 2024."
+summary: "This is the story :scream: I submitted to the Great Kiwi Write Off 2024."
 disableHLJS: true # to disable highlightjs
 disableShare: false
 disableHLJS: false